scandum/blitsort/README.md

 Analyzer
 --------
 Blitsort uses the same analyzer as fluxsort.
 The distribution is scanned to determine how much of it is already sorted.
 Distributions that are fully in order or in reverse-order are handled immediately.
-Distributions that are mostly sorted are sorted with rotate quadsort, otherwise they're sorted with rotate fluxsort.
+Segments that are mostly sorted are sorted with rotate quadsort, otherwise they're sorted with rotate fluxsort.

 Rotate merge sort
 -----------------